A broadband infrastructure project to extend access to superfast broadband services across Northern Ireland

 The overarching objective of the project is to maximise broadband coverage across the target intervention area, and to ensure that no premises are beyond the scope of this intervention.
 A combination of full funding of £165m, along with vital industry contribution, will help DfE achieve these aims.
 The premises to benefit from Project Stratum will be in a position to avail of some of the highest available broadband speeds delivered through an NGA ‘full fibre’ solution, such as Fibre to the Premises (FTTP).
 This will provide citizens with the option of availing of broadband services with speeds up to 1,000 Mbps, with speed packages available to consumers competitively priced on an open access network.

-Project Stratum is led by an SIB-appointed Project Director; SIB is also providing Legal Counsel for the project, Financial Assessment expertise for phase I of the procurement; Project Development Research services (Lotting) were sourced through SIB; and the Buy Social team have engaged with the project to ensure that there is appropriate cover in the contract.
+Project Stratum is led by an SIB-appointed Project Director; SIB is also providing Legal Counsel for the project, and Financial Assessment expertise was provided for phase I of the procurement; Project Development Research services (Lotting) were sourced through SIB; and the Buy Social team have engaged with the project to ensure that there is appropriate cover in the contract, and will work with DfE and the Contractor to ensure that Buy Social commitments are delivered.

 For further information contact: